manikumar404/get-graphql-schema/README.md

 const {printSchema} = require('graphql');
 ```

-## To generate schema from on client side from the server:
+## To generate schema from the client side from the server:
   1. change the server url.
   2. paste the authorization key.
   3. run.